 Volume: 12,100 km³

 With an area of 82,100 km² and a length of 616 km, Lake Superior is the largest of the North American Great Lakes and the largest freshwater lake in the world.
 Superior is, in fact, so large that it drains into Lake Huron, which is situated nearby.
-Of the American Great Lakes, Superior is the northernmost and borders both Canada and the United States.
+Of the American Great Lakes, Superior is the northernmost and has shorelines in both Canada and the United States.

 Lake Superior holds an impressive 12,100 km³ of water, meaning it accounts for 10% of the world’s surface freshwater.
 Also, Superior lives up to its name with a maximum depth of around 406 m, making it one of the deepest lakes in comparison to its neighbors.